docksal/docksal/README.md

 <a name="setup"></a>
 ## Setup and usage

- 1. Copy the content of this repo into your new or existing project.
+ 1. Copy the contents of this repo into your new or existing project.
+Rename README.md to DRUDE.md if there is a name colision.
  2. Make sure your docroot is in `</path/to/project>/docroot`.
  3. Edit `settings.php` for the site (see [Drupal settings](#drupal-settings) below).
  4. cd `</path/to/project>` and continue with the steps below depending on your OS.